benanil/ASTL/README.md

 I havent used any C++ headers except thread and atomic. (by default threading is not compiled activate with ASTL_MULTI_THREADING)<br>
 also I havent used any C headers except <stdint.h>. and in msvc <intrin.h> (for SIMD) <br>
 Goal is make this library compile as fast as possible,  easy to use. and easy to read <br>
-We have Hash functions and Random number generators in Random.hpp. <br>
+I have Hash functions and Random number generators in Random.hpp. <br>
 Matrix4 and Vector4 uses SIMD extensions(SSE3)<br>
 math library is combination of glm and DirectX Math. examples:
 ```cpp